raspberrypilearning/party-game/en/step_3.md

 [[[microbit-plot-graph]]]

-You could store points scored to the micro:bit to use later.
+You could store the points scored to the micro:bit to use later.

 [[[microbit-datalogging]]]